The Electronic Technician can work in a vast variety of

 Vocational Training Center.
 A desire to continue learning is a necessity.

-higher than average through the Year 2000.
+higher than average through out the upcoming years.
 With the expanding economy the need for

 computers will increase therefore, more Computer Technicians will be required to install